tomsim/Z80-MBC/README.md

 9) Added patchers to treat drive D a system disk or a data disk at run time (dsys or ddata).
 NOTE: This must be used with the matching CP/M image as it knows an exact address to patch and has no checking.
 See How To below, for more.
 10) Updated CP/M (R090720) for better drive change handling and to automatically search drive A (current user) for COM files not found on current disk
+11) Updated CP/M (R100720) to allow search drive to change using PATH.COM (default A; can turn off search).

 To add the 3rd and 4th drives take new 1025 EEPROMs and do the following: